 Directory Server relies on plug-ins to add functionality to the core server.
 For example, a database layer is a plug-in.
 Directory Server has plug-ins for replication, chaining databases, and other different directory functions.

-Generally, a plug-in can be disabled, particularly plug-ins the extend the server functionality.
+Generally, a plug-in can be disabled, particularly plug-ins that extend the server functionality.
 When disabled, the plug-in's configuration information remains in the directory, but its function is not used by the server.
 Depending on what the directory is supposed to do, any of the plug-ins provided with Directory Server can be enabled to extend the Directory Server functionality.
 (Plug-ins related to the core directory service operations, like back end database plug-in, naturally cannot be disabled.)

 1.2.3.
 Overview of the Basic Directory Tree